Well, of course we slept and we slept like a log at Gaurikund! Read here to know why 😊

 Well, the nuisance that is being spread in the name of pilgrimage , Lord Shiva is defenitely not happy and may be that was the reason of Kedarnath tragedy in 2013 and 2015.
-Places like Kedarnath were once considered to be exclusive ,because reaching there needed lot of will power ,determination and admiration but with the increase in the number of mule owners and pithoos , all of these has taken a back seat and insta reels are driving the whole show.
-This should be checked.However, not to take away the business oppertunity from them, these privileges should be strictly restricted for the aged and the physically challenged .
+Places like Kedarnath were once considered to be exclusive ,because reaching there needed lot of will power ,determination and admiration but with the increase in the number of mule owners and pithoos , all of these have taken a back seat and Insta reels are driving the whole show.
+This should be checked.However, not to take away the business opportunity from them, but these privileges should be strictly restricted for the aged and the physically challenged .

 After all, lets not forget that Kedarnath is a pilgrimage more than a tourist destination and the onus of preserving the beauty of this journey lies on us.Lets be respectful and maintain the sanctity of the place before it takes out its wrath on us like it did in 2013 and 2015.

 Finally, Some morals to carry within :-